 - assumptions shared by all members of a community will be shielded from criticism (a point that suggests a necessary role for outsiders, in some instances); and

 - justification requires critical discursive interaction (in addition to other element such a logical relations) examining key assumptions structuring the reasoning or inferences being made.

-Philosophers like Longino try to elaborate formal conditions on social interaction which they argue are necessary for performing such epistemic work (see her related books such as Science as Social Knowledge [Logino, 1990] and Fate of Knowledge [Logino, 2002]).
+Philosophers like Longino try to elaborate formal conditions on social interaction which they argue are necessary for performing such epistemic work (see her related books such as Science as Social Knowledge [Longino, 1990] and Fate of Knowledge [Longino, 2002]).

 Heady, complicated stuff (that I’ve only just vaguely outlined)!
 But it is interesting to think about regarding solutions to the underdetermination problem (including how these are formed or used), and regarding knowledge-producing communities and activities.

 Related thoughts on research (including my own)